ANCL/double_sls_controller/README.md

 # in a new terminal
 roslaunch double_sls_controller double_px4vision_sls_world.launch
 ```
-Note: If the vehicles are not generated properly in the GUI try relaunching this command.
+Note: There's a known graphical problem where one of the drones' graphic model is not generated properly in the Gazebo GUI.
+Please relaunch if this happens.
 ### 2. Attach the Drones and the Slung Load
 ```
 # in a new terminal